alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-feign-example/readme.md

 Service consumer
 Before launching the example, let's see how Feign can access Sentinel.
 ** note that this section is for your convenience only.
-The access has been completed in this sample code and you do not need to modify it. * *
+The access has been completed in this sample code, and you do not need to modify it. * *

 First, modify the pom.xml file to introduce Sentinel starter and Openfeign starter.